Edge-preserving noise for diffusion models: Ablation study

-\paragraph{Impact of edge sensitivity $\EdgeSensitivityTimeVarying$.} As shown in the above inline figure, lower constant $\EdgeSensitivityTimeVarying$ values lead to less detailed, more flat, "water-painting-style" results.
-The intuition behind this is that a lower $\EdgeSensitivityTimeVarying$ corresponds to stronger edge-preserving noise and our model is explicitly trained to accordingly better learn the core structural shapes instead of the high-frequency details that we typically find in interior regions.
-Our time-varying choice for $\EdgeSensitivityTimeVarying$ works better than other settings in our experiments, by effectively balancing the preservation of structural information across different granularities.
+As shown in \cref{fig:ablation}, lower constant $\EdgeSensitivityTimeVarying$ values lead to less detailed, more flat, "water-painting-style" samples.
+Intuitively, a lower constant $\EdgeSensitivityTimeVarying$ corresponds to stronger edge-preservation in the noise and our model is explicitly trained accordingly to better learn the core structural shapes instead of the high-frequency details that we typically find in interior regions.
+Our time-varying choice for $\EdgeSensitivityTimeVarying$ works better than other settings in our experiments, by effectively balancing the preservation of structural information across different granularities of detail. }